mendix/cf-mendix-buildpack/README.md

 ### Java Heap Size

 The Java heap size is configured automatically based on best practices.
-You can tweak this to your needs by using another environment variable in which case it is used directly.
+You can tweak this to your needs by using another environment variable, in which case it is used directly.

 ```shell
 cf set-env <YOUR_APP> HEAP_SIZE 512M